 Red box, white pom-pom garland and Santa tag

 There is no particular festive film to give us our theme here, but rather the black & white movie genre as a whole.
-That means you can include one or all of the following Christmas films in this gift box: “Miracle on 34th Street”, “The Bishop’s Wife” and “It’s a Wonderful Life”.
+That means you can use one or all of the following Christmas films for inspiration: “Miracle on 34th Street”, “The Bishop’s Wife” and “It’s a Wonderful Life”.
 Consider a classic Scrooge movie, too.
 Keep the black & white theme going with delicious Villa Maria Sauvignon Blanc wine and Charbonnel et Walker Milk Marc de Champagne truffles – and an ornate tree decoration to match.
 For men, search out silver movie camera cufflinks and a clapperboard key ring (both available on eBay and Amazon).
 For women, include a net-a-porter gift card in its own little black box.
 Consider adding items from The White Company, like fragrant Winter candles.

 White wine: Sauvignon Blanc

 Movie camera cufflinks & clapperboard key ring/net-a-porter gift card